Skip to main content

 #

-I’ve created an Interactive Portfolio Rebalancing Calculator to make the rebalancing process easier.
-Simply input your current holdings, target allocations, and the calculator will automatically show you exactly what to buy or sell to return to your target allocation.
+I’ve created an Interactive Portfolio Rebalancing Calculator to make the process easier.
+Simply input your current holdings and target allocations—the calculator shows exactly what to buy or sell.

 The Bottom Line